 She expresses, through her music, some of the deepest, indefinable parts of the human condition.LisaMarie DeSanto

-22 year old Alice Burla, called an "extraordinary talent" by the New York Times, is quickly becoming internationally recognized as a serious musician and very talented pianist.
+22 year old Alice Burla, called an "extraordinary talent" by the New York Times, stands out for her colorful, intelligent and open approach to music.

-Alice has participated in major international festivals such as the Verbier Festival Academy, International Summer Academy Mozarteum (Salzburg), Encuentro de Música y Academia de Santander, Tel Hai International Piano Master Classes (Israel), Paderewski Piano Academy (Poland), Hamamatsu International Piano Academy, and International Piano Master Classes in Berlin, and has worked with renowned musicians such as Dmitri Alexeev, Gabor Tákacs-Nagy, Piotr Paleczny, Andrzej Jasinski, Claudio Martínez Mehner, Sergei Babayan, Ferenc Rados, Joaquín Soriano, Klaus Hellwig, Sequeira Costa, Tatiana Zelikman, and Emanuel Krasovsky.
+Alice has participated in major international festivals such as the Verbier Festival Academy, International Summer Academy Mozarteum (Salzburg), Encuentro de Música y Academia de Santander, Tel Hai International Piano Master Classes (Israel), Paderewski Piano Academy (Poland), Hamamatsu International Piano Academy, and International Piano Master Classes in Berlin, and has worked with renowned musicians such as Ferenc Rados, Gabor Tákacs-Nagy, Piotr Paleczny, Andrzej Jasinski, Sergei Babayan, Dmitri Alexeev, Joaquín Soriano, Klaus Hellwig, Sequeira Costa, Tatiana Zelikman, and Emanuel Krasovsky.

-Ms. Burla has performed 15 piano concertos with several orchestras, including the Brooklyn Philharmonic, Manhattan Chamber Orchestra, New York Sinfonietta, Chamber Orchestra Amadeus (Mexico), Donetsk Philharmonic Orchestra (Ukraine), Torun Symphony Orchestra (Poland).
+This June she made her debut with the Sinfonieorchester Basel, performing Prokofiev’s Piano Concerto No. 2 under the baton of Christoph Gedschold.
+She has performed as a soloist with several other orchestras, including the Brooklyn Philharmonic, Manhattan Chamber Orchestra, New York Sinfonietta, Chamber Orchestra Amadeus (Mexico), Donetsk Philharmonic Orchestra (Ukraine), and Torun Symphony Orchestra (Poland).

 In 2010, Ms. Burla appeared as a piano prodigy in the 20th Century Fox major film Wall Street: Money Never Sleeps, directed by Oliver Stone.